 This part of the brain is our most primal and generates the least logical thinking, because it is essentially in survival mode all of the time.

 The Chimp can be a destructive force, so the key is to try and manage it, because unfortunately you cant just switch it off!
 We will all have noticed the chimp coming out when running your business.

 Have you ever held off making that strategic move out of fear it will fail miserably? (even though this could be unlikely?)

 Over reacted to a small mistake an employee has made?

 Maybe you’re planning your family finances and hastily pulled everything out of the shares you bought when stock markets have been turbulent (that’s a bad idea by the way), bought that expensive shiny new car even though you probably knew you would get bored of it quickly, or put off planning ahead at all because you are scared of what you might learn…hello chimp!

 What can you do about your inner chimp?
 Actually being aware of it is a great start, because you will realise that the negative and emotive thoughts your chimp throws out aren’t necessarily what you actually think, just your brain generating irrational (most of time!) warning signals.
 What you can do is manage it, and here are three ways Dr Peter’s suggests you do that:

 Let your chimp speak

 The first way to manage your chimp is to let it vent.
 Let it voice every possible fear about a situation, until it runs out of steam.
-Dr Peter’s sights the boxing analogy, where you let your chimp throw lots of punches until its tired.
+Dr Peter cites the boxing analogy, where you let your chimp throw lots of punches until it’s tired.